freddieduffield/knowledge-portfolio/aws/aws.md

 Topic - logical access point and communication channel.

 ---

 ## Elasticache

 fully managed redis and memcached

 ---

 ## Memcached

 in memory data store.
 Keeps data in memory rather than writing to disk. quick access to data.
 Multi threaded scale up compute capcity.

 ---

 ## AWS Lambda

+an lambda is essential a function the is excuted only when desired so to save cloud compute.

 ---